zopefoundation/keas.kmi/README.txt

 To get started do::

   $ python boostrap.py # Must be Python 2.5
   $ ./bin/buildout     # Depends on successfull compilation of M2Crypto
-  $ ./bin/paster serve server.ini
+  $ ./bin/runserver    # or ./bin/paster serve server.ini

 The server will come up on port 8080.
 You can create a new key encrypting key using::